NadiasCodes/Responsive--Personal-Portofolio-/README.md

 Please Note: This Repository is for view only.
-That means that the resume function won't work.
+That means that there is no link available for deployment.
-The actual portfolio that includes all my private and sensitive information is listed as private.
+The portfolio that includes all my private and sensitive information is listed as private and has its unique URL.